Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 3.1.2.1 Alternates to Grade Point Average (GPA) Requirements

-Programs can petition the Graduate School to admit students who do not meet the minimum grade point average (GPA) requirements under alternate admission standards.
-Programs petitioning under alternate admissions standards must collect, review and provide to the Graduate School evidence that the student meets a minimum two of the following requirements:
+Programs may petition the Graduate School to admit students who do not meet the minimum grade point average (GPA) requirements under alternate admission standards.
+Programs petitioning under alternate admission standards must collect, review and provide to the Graduate School evidence that the student meets a minimum of two of the following requirements:

-• Satisfactory scores on the GRE, GMAT, or other approved test.
+• Satisfactory scores on the GRE, GMAT, or other approved tests.

-• An analytical essay written by the student which demonstrates critical thinking skills.
+• An analytical essay written by the student demonstrating critical thinking skills.

 • A statement of intent written by the student demonstrating a level of knowledge and intellectual maturity appropriate to the proposed field of graduate study.